SC header logo

 Plugins

-Plugins/extensions are used to extend or add new functionality to CMS, ranging from simple solutions to mora advanced ones.
-Wordpress has an extensive plugin repository that offers more than 60000 plugins, free or premium ones.
+Plugins/extensions are used to extend or add new functionality to CMS, ranging from simple solutions to more advanced ones.
+WordPress has an extensive plugin repository that offers more than 60000 plugins, free or premium ones.
 So, the big advantage is in this massive collection where you can find almost any functionality that you need, but also this is a drawback.
 Plugin code doesn’t have that strict quality control so they may degrade performance, often plugins become abandoned or don’t have regular updates which may cause site crashes or security vulnerabilities.

 WordPress plugins